111 W. Montgomery Avenue

 While there is no cost for this event, space is limited.
 RSVPs are required.

-This dynamic, free lecture is offered in collaboration with the NEA Big Read and Montgomery County Public Libraries.
+This dynamic, free lecture is offered in collaboration with the NEA Big Read and Montgomery County Public Libraries, and Friends of the Library of Montgomery County, MD.
 To request sign language interpretation or other deaf/hard of hearing services for library sponsored programs, email MCPL.DeafAccess@montgomerycountymd.gov.

 Questions?
 Contact Maria Strohmayer at firstname.lastname@example.org.